lehigh-university-libraries/folio-email-new-requests/README.md

 ## Configuration

-Copy `config.yaml` and fill in your values before the first run.
+Copy `config.yaml.example` to `config.yaml` and fill in your values before the first run.

 ### FOLIO connection